DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "About <span title="spirits">them</span>."

-With his jaw he pointed towards lots of documents on top of the desk.
+With his jaw he pointed towards a pile of documents on top of the desk.

-Kai already went through it during the meeting, it was study of Yurun's Resistance battle records for last thirty years.
+Kai had already gone through them during the meeting.
+It contained records of Yurun's Resistance battles for the last thirty years.

 "The Great War had ended.
 So does it mean spirits were defeated?"